 IMRF provides two tiers of pension benefits.
 Employees hired prior to January 1, 2011 are eligible for Tier 1 benefits.
 For Tier 1 employees, pension benefits vest after eight years of service.
 Participating members who retire at age 55 (reduced benefits) or after age 60 (full benefits) with eight years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1 2/3% of their final rate of earnings, for each year of credited service up to 15 years, and 2% for each year thereafter.
-Employees hired on or after January 1, 2011are eligible for Tier 2 benefits.
+Employees hired on or after January 1, 2011, are eligible for Tier 2 benefits.
 For Tier 2 employees, pension benefits vest after ten years of service.
-Participating members who retire at age 62 (reduced benefits) or after age 67 (full benefits) with ten years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1 2/3% of their final rate of earnings are established by state statute.
+Participating members who retire at age 62 (reduced benefits) or after age 67 (full benefits) with ten years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1 2/3% of their final rate of earnings of credited service are entitled to an annual retirement benefit.
+Payable monthly for life, in an amount equal to a after age 67 (full benefits) with ten years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1 2/3% of their final rate of earnings, for each year of credited service up to 15 years, and 2% for each year of credited service up to 15 years, and 2% for each year thereafter.
+IMRF also provides death and disability benefits.
+These benefit provisions and all other requirements are established by state statute.